FREQUENTLY ASKED QUESTIONS ABOUT JURY SERVICE

 It could be either one.
 You will know what type of case you are on when you are assigned to a particular courtroom.

-Can I send e-mails or use Twitter or other social media while I am a juror?
+Can I send e-mails or use Twitter or other social media concerning a case while I am a juror?
 Can I use the Internet to research the case?

-No. Once you are seated as a juror for a trial, the judge will instruct you not to have any outside contact with anyone about the case.
-This includes not using Twitter, Facebook, or other web sites to post updates, and it covers any sort of research or information gathering from the Internet or any other source while the trial is going on.
+NO. Once you are seated as a juror for a trial, the judge will instruct you NOT to have any outside contact with anyone about the case.
+This includes NOT using Twitter, Facebook, or other social media to post updates, and it covers any sort of research or information gathering from the Internet or any other source before you come to court, and especially while the trial is going on.

 I can’t see well or hear well.
 Do I still have to serve?

 Only the Court can make a determination of whether or not you are disqualified from service.
-If the jury office is notified prior to your week of service, a signer/interrupter will be available to assist you.
-Headsets are also available with audio amplified from the courtroom.
-If you are hesitant to serve because of either seeing or hearing limitations, you may write a letter of explanation for the Jury Commission Board to consider excusing you early.
+If the jury office is notified prior to your week of service, a signer/interpreter will be available to assist you.
+Headsets are available with audio amplified from the courtroom.
+If you are hesitant to serve because of either seeing or hearing limitations, you may write a letter of explanation to the Jury Commission Board requesting that you be excused from jury service.

 What is voir dire?